The Best True Crime Documentaries and Series to Watch in 2025

 'An Update on Our Family'

-Family vloggers Myka and James Stauffer's shocking, controversial story, in which they re-homed their adopted son on the autism spectrum, was one that many of us couldn't look away from in 2014.
+Family vloggers Myka and James Stauffer's shocking, controversial story, in which they re-homed their adopted son on the autism spectrum, was one that many of us couldn't look away from in 2024.
 The incident then became the catalyst to question the ethics behind YouTubers/TikTokers who make (often monetized) content featuring their children.
-All of that and more, including just how unregulated this booming online industry is, will be the focus of this three-part HBO doc, which premieres on January 15 and then will air weekly.
+All that and more, including just how unregulated this booming online industry is, is the focus of this three-part HBO doc.

 'Apple Cider Vinegar'